 - Tap and copy the wallet’s address, which is a long list of random numbers and letters.

 - Go to your channel, click EDIT PANELS, hit the + button, fill in the description fields, and add your address to the description.

 - The description section is also a good place to specify the cryptocurrency you accept and an explanation of why users should donate to you.

 The Brave browser simplifies the problems usually faced with cryptocurrency donations.
 Brave Rewards allows users to donate directly from wallet to wallet.
 Brave users can tip Twitch streamers directly.
 BAT is a utility token that runs on the Ethereum blockchain, making for a highly secure and private system.
 There’s no need to set up a separate process - just remind your viewers to download and use the Brave browser.
-You can even get paid for promoting Brave as part of the Creator Referral Program.

 The official Twitch donation system, Twitch Bits, or cheers, are purchased directly from Amazon payments with real cash.
 Cheers are Twitch’s version of cryptocurrencies and each bit pays for special audio and visual alerts.
 Cheers are also displayed in the special badges in a chat; the more Bits used, the higher the badge.

 - On your channel dashboard, select Partner Settings.